“Oh, the depth of the riches and wisdom and knowledge of God! How inscrutable are his judgments and how unsearchable his ways!” Romans 11:33-36.

-Today we listen to a dialogue between Jesus and Peter who has been empowered by Christ to be this steadfast rock upon which the Lord builds the foundation of his church.
+Today we listen to a dialogue between Jesus and Peter.
+He has been empowered by Christ to be this steadfast rock or the foundation of his church.

 Interestingly, this is the only mention of the word “church” in the New Testament.
-Later in scripture we read about congregation and community.
+Later in scripture, we read about the congregation and community.

 But the intent here is that Jesus’s followers must rely on one another for the full benefit of his message and mission.